lucianourgal/centralize-portraits/README.md

 # centralize-portraits
- Centralize all pictures in choosed folder by using face recognition and image cropping<br>
+ - Centralize all pictures in choosed folder by using face recognition and image cropping<br>
+ - The main point of this project is when you have a folder with lots of uncentralized portraits and wants to generate new centralized pictures from it<br>

  # Used links for this project
  https://www.sitepoint.com/quick-tip-multiple-versions-node-nvm/ <br>